impredicative/gec/README.md

 # gec

 **`gec`** is a simple and opinionated Bash utility with convenience commands for using [gocryptfs](https://github.com/rfjakob/gocryptfs) with git.
-It refrains from doing anything clever, making it possible to fallback to the underlying gocryptfs or git commands.
+It refrains from doing anything clever, making it possible to fallback to the underlying gocryptfs or git commands if a need should arise.
 It allows data encryption, version control, and replication, while leveraging free storage.

 It is in a very early stage of development and documentation.